nkokkos/vws/README.md

 ## Installation from source

-Clone this repo onto your hard drive
+Clone this repo onto your hard drive and cd into the root folder

-Install bundler gem by issuing:
+First install bundler gem (if it is not installed) gem by issuing:

     gem install bundler

+Install the required gems by vws gem by:

+    bundle install

-Build the gem by:
+Build the vws gem by:

     rake build